brollin/nextjs/modules/health/healthStory.md

 I decided to set up this page as a place to document my health journey.
 The main purpose will be to provide information for any medical professionals that I work with in the future who need to be brought up to speed on my situation.
-For that reason, I won't include information that a medical professional would likely know, but I will attempt to provide Wikipedia links for the curious.
+For that reason, I won't include information that a medical professional would likely know.

 Maybe in the future I will provide a layman's version of this story.
 For now, friends and family can utilize the excellent [TOS Outreach](https://www.tosoutreach.com/friends-family-info) website to learn more about this condition.